codelikeagirlcny/python-lessons-cny/slides/Lesson 2/README.md

-Hear Me Code Lesson 2
+Code Like a Girl: Python Lesson 2 (Lists and Loops)
 ======

 **What you'll learn:**